code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

   }
 </style>

-# Code.org Professional Learning Program
+# Code.org Professional Learning Program for Middle and High School

-Our Professional Learning Program for middle and high school educators offers year round support designed for educators teaching a semester or full-year course.
-You don't need any prior computer science experience to get started!
+Our Professional Learning Program for middle and high school teachers offers year round support for educators as they prepare to teach our CS Discoveries or CS Principles courses.
+We designed the Professional Learning Program to make the content of our courses more approachable and accessible to educators from various backgrounds.
+You don’t need any prior computer science experience to get started!

 <div class="col-50" style="padding-right: 20px;">